March of Dimes Thanks Evangelical Community Hospital For Caring For Babies

 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide and its premier event, March for Babies, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 For the latest resources and information, visit marchofdimes.com or nacersano.org.
 Find us on Facebook and follow us on Twitter.

-Evangelical Community Hospital’s The Family Place staff, Kristin Lahr, RN, Jennifer Sullivan, RN, and Jennifer Miller, Director of Maternal and Child Nursing accept a plaque and words of appreciation from the 2014 March of Dimes Ambassador Family, Lauri, Dan, and Kyleigh Krebs of Coal Township.
-The plaque and goodies were given as part of the March of Dimes Day of Gratitude effort, thanking local hospitals for the work they do each day to bring healthy babies into the world.
+Evangelical Community Hospital’s The Family Place staff, Susan Payne RNC, BSN, Linda Ulrich, RN, Jennifer Zeigler, RN, Jennifer Miller, Director of Maternal and Child Nursing at The Family Place, and Sharon Hixson, RNC, accept a plaque of appreciation from Ashley Fulmer, Community Director for the March of Dimes of Pennsylvania (third from left).
+The plaque was presented as part of the March of Dimes Day of Gratitude effort, thanking local hospitals for the work they do each day to bring healthy babies into the world.